tyconsulting/blog.tyang.github.io/_posts/2018-11-19-configuring-azure-resources-diagnostic-log-settings-using-azure-policy.md

 At the time of my engagement, this was not possible using a native method.
 Although for me, it was not hard to develop a custom automation solution for this requirement, but the customer wanted something native, obviously they didn’t want to create a technology debt that ended up having someone to support a custom solution after I’m gone.

-Now since the “DeployIfNotExists” Azure Policy effect has been made available for general public, we are able to use custom Policy definitions to automatically configure applicable Azure resources to send logs and metrics to Log Analytics workspace.
+Now since the "DeployIfNotExists" Azure Policy effect has been made available for general public, we are able to use custom Policy definitions to automatically configure applicable Azure resources to send logs and metrics to Log Analytics workspace.

 Over the last few days, I have spent A LOT OF time developing an ARM template to deploy custom policy and initiative definitions for this purpose.
 Initially I thought there were only around 20 Azure resource types that are capable of sending diagnostic logs and metrics to Log Analytics.
 I was very wrong.
 I couldn’t find any documentation that has a COMPLETE list, and also couldn’t find a way to query what logs and metrics are available for each resources.
 In the end, the template I developed covered 47 resource types, by consolidating the following sources: